openmeteo/enhydris-openhigis/README.rst

 The app is specific to the OpenHI project and several things are hardwired in the code.

-The app contains geographical models such as ``WaterDistrict``, which inherit either ``Gentity`` or ``Garea``.
-So that gis people can connect to the database with a GIS client and update the contents of such tables, writeable database views (e.g. ``water_districts``) are created in the ``openhigis`` database schema.
+The app contains geographical models such as ``RiverBasinDistrict``, which inherit either ``Gentity`` or ``Garea``.
+So that gis people can connect to the database with a GIS client and update the contents of such tables, writeable database views (e.g. ``river_basin_districts``) are created in the ``openhigis`` database schema.
 Except for collecting objects from several tables (that use multi-table inheritance) into a single view, these views also use SRID=2100, transparently translating to and from 4326, which is what is actually being used for geometry storage in ``Gentity``.

 © 2019 National Technical University of Athens